tbishaw-stat6250/course-questions-wiki/week-03/README.md

 [Course Textbook Chapter 4, Problem 4]
 - *Question* (jbettonville-stat6250): When sorting by a variable, how do we specify the direction (ascending or descending) of the sort order?
+- *Answer* (jbettonville-stat6250): By default, variables are sorted in ascending order.
+The option DESCENDING can be applied following BY but immediately before a variable if that variable should instead be sorted in descending order.